-- 10. Research and Development uses engaged in product or service research, including laboratories, testing facilities, design studios and other research-oriented activities. - 11.
-Communication Facility allowed subject to Madras city standards. - 12.
-Public Parking Lots. - 13.
-Churches and places of worship.
+- 10. Research and Development uses engaged in product or service research, including laboratories, testing facilities, design studios and other research-oriented activities.

+- 11. Communication Facility allowed subject to Madras city standards.

+- 12. Public Parking Lots.

+- 13. Churches and places of worship.

+- B. Uses Permitted Subject to Administrative Review.
 The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the Site Plan Review standards in Section 414:

 - 1. Caretaker residence or apartment.

 - 2. Marijuana production

 - 3. Marijuana wholesale

 - 4. Marijuana processing

 - 5. Marijuana research

 - 6. Marijuana testing lab

-C. Conditional Uses.
+- C. Conditional Uses.